-Writer-director Katherine Dieckmann’s latest film, Strange Weather, starring Holly Hunter, is in theaters now.
-Her previous features are A Good Baby (2000), Diggers (2006),and Motherhood (2009).
+Writer-director Katherine Dieckmann’s latest film, Strange Weather, starring Holly Hunter, is available on digital and through Netflix.
+Her previous features are A Good Baby (2000), Diggers (2006), and Motherhood (2009).
 Dieckmann was the original director on Nickelodeon’s groundbreaking series The Adventures of Pete & Pete, and directed music videos for R.E.M., Wilco, Aimee Mann, Throwing Muses and Vic Chesnutt, among other bands.
 She is an Associate Professor at Columbia University’s School of the Arts Film Program, where she teaches screenwriting.

 When I traveled to Jackson, Mississippi, in the fall of 2015 to shoot my most recent feature, Strange Weather, the Democratic primary was in full swing.
 The Clinton-Sanders agonists duked it out on social media, each side a little too entrenched against the other – and, of course, that particular battleground feels almost quaint now.
 I was setting out to make a film with a bunch of women (producers, main cast, key crew), many of whom were intensely interested in Hillary Clinton’s prospects, in part – but certainly not exclusively because – she was a woman.
 We talked a whole lot about politics and feminism in and around my set.
 I remember riding in vans and sitting at dinner with my forthright and whip-smart actors (Holly Hunter and Carrie Coon) and producers (Rachel Cohen and Jana Edelbaum), and our conversations so often turned to aspects of being a female – as a creative being, a body in space, and a probing consciousness.